-Relevant to the West Newport Mesa Area, Policy Action 5D provides for the protection of mobile home opportunities. -Policy Action 1D states provisions to included development standards, overlay text and entitlement procedures to encourage the development of housing for persons of very Leow and Leow incomes. -In developing the overlay, or similar rezone strategy, the City will evaluate the potential to include a variety of incentive tools as appropriate, including but not limited to floor area bonus, density bonus, entitlement streamlining, fee waivers or reductions and other considerations. -The intent in these incentive tools is to further opportunity for mixed-income developments in these areas.
+Relevant to the West Newport Mesa Area, Policy Action 5D provides for the protection of mobile home opportunities.
+Policy Action 1B states provisions to include development standards, overlay text and entitlement procedures to encourage the development of housing for persons of very low and low incomes.
+In developing the overlay, or similar rezone strategy, the City will evaluate the potential to include a variety of incentive tools as appropriate, including but not limited to floor area bonus, density bonus, entitlement streamlining, fee waivers or reductions and other considerations.
+The intent in these incentive tools is to further opportunity for mixed-income developments in these areas.

-Lastly, to ensure that these conditions are not exacerbated during the planning period, the City is introducing an inclusionary requirement (Policy 1K) that would further support mixed-use and mixed-income developments and provided additional incentives to increase lower, moderate and above moderate income development in these areas.
+Lastly, to ensure that these conditions are not exacerbated during the planning period, the City is introducing an inclusionary requirement (Policy 1K) that would further support mixed-use and mixed-income developments and provide additional incentives to increase lower-, moderate- and above moderate-income development in these areas.